 The answer depends on whether you’re cooking farmed or wild fish.

-We prefer farmed Atlantic salmon cooked to 125 degrees, at which point its flesh turns firm yet silky.
+According to our test cooks and taste testers at ATK, the ideal internal temperature for farmed Atlantic salmon is 125 degrees, at which point its flesh turns firm yet silky.
 But when we cook with wild varieties, we make sure to pull the fish off the heat when its internal temperature reaches 120 degrees.

 We carried out tests where we cooked four species of wild Pacific salmon—king (Chinook), sockeye (red), coho (silver), and chum—along with farmed Atlantic salmon to both a 120-degree and a 125-degree internal temperature using a digital thermometer in temperature-controlled water baths.
 The majority of tasters preferred the wild salmon samples cooked to 120 degrees, while they confirmed our preference for cooking farmed Atlantic salmon to 125 degrees.